saba-gere/moniker-link/README.md

         sudo systemctl restart dovecot
         ```

-# Execution
+# Running the Exploit

-Once the environment is set up:

-- Use the scripts in the `exploits` folder to send a crafted email with an embedded malicious document.
+1. Adjust the Exploit Script
+- Open the `exploit.py` script.
+- Locate the section where the payload or target IP is defined.
+- Replace any hardcoded IP addresses with the current IP address of your Kali VM (e.g., 192.168.137.10).

+2. Start Responder
+- In a new terminal on Kali, run:
+    ```bash
+    sudo responder -I eth0
+    ```
+- Replace `eth0` with your actual network interface if needed (use `ip a` to find it).

+3. Execute the Exploit
+- In another terminal on Kali, execute the exploit script:
+    ```bash
+    python3 exploit.py
+    ```
+- This will send the malicious email to the victim.

+4. Capture the Hash
+- Monitor the Responder window.
-- When the victim opens the `.odt` file, the exploit triggers.
+- When the victim interacts with the malicious link, Responder will capture the NTLM hash.

 # Disclaimer